Empirical signatures of velocity and density cascades in the Local Universe probed by the CosmicFlows4 dataset: Methods

 Finally, recall that the three-dimensional fields reconstructed within the CF4 volume nominally extend to redshifts $z \le 0.08$ (corresponding to $\approx 350\,\mathrm{Mpc}$).
-Owing to the anisotropic spatial sampling of the catalogue, the region that is reliably constrained is effectively limited to $\sim 200\,\mathrm{Mpc}$ in most directions (e.g. see Fig. 3 in \cite{Courtoisetal2025}), although the maximum formal pair separations can reach $\sim 400\,\mathrm{Mpc}$.
-Structure functions evaluated at these largest scales are therefore weakly constrained; any apparent downturn beyond this range likely reflects a loss of statistical significance rather than a genuine physical cutoff.
+Owing to the anisotropic spatial sampling of the catalogue, the region that is reliably constrained is effectively limited to $\sim 200\,\mathrm{Mpc}$ in most directions \citep[see e.g. Fig.~3 in][]{Courtoisetal2025}, although the maximum formal pair separations can reach $\sim 400\,\mathrm{Mpc}$.
+Structure functions evaluated at these largest scales are therefore only weakly constrained; any apparent downturn beyond this range likely reflects a loss of statistical significance rather than a genuine physical cut-off.
 Conversely, in the presence of a strong large-scale gradient, the structure functions may instead exhibit an artificial increase at the largest separations, as the statistics become dominated by a few large-scale modes.